Nursing Courses in UK for International Students

 • Duration: BSc Hons is £28,600 per year.

-• It includes three decades of training experience and a strong teaching and research track record.
+• It encompasses three decades of training experience and a strong track record in teaching and research.

 Eligibility: